shavitush/bhoptimer/FEATURES.md

 #### shavit-misc
 This plugin handles miscellaneous things used in bunnyhop servers.

-Such as: Team handling (respawning/spectating too), spectators list (!specs), smart player hiding that works for spectating too, teleportation to other players, weapon commands (!knife/!usp/!glock) and ammo management, segmented checkpoints, noclipping (can be set to work for VIPs/admins only), drop-all, godmode, prespeed blocking, prespeed limitation, chat tidying, radar hiding, weapon drop cleaning, player collision removal, auto-respawning, spawn points generator, radio remobal, scoreboard manipulation, model opacity changes, fixed runspeed, automatic and configurable chat advertisements, player ragdoll removal and WR messages.
+Such as: Team handling (respawning/spectating too), spectators list (!specs), smart player hiding that works for spectating too, teleportation to other players, weapon commands (!knife/!usp/!glock) and ammo management, segmented checkpoints, noclipping (can be set to work for VIPs/admins only), drop-all, godmode, prespeed blocking, prespeed limitation, chat tidying, radar hiding, weapon drop cleaning, player collision removal, auto-respawning, spawn points generator, radio removal, scoreboard manipulation, model opacity changes, fixed runspeed, automatic and configurable chat advertisements, player ragdoll removal and WR messages.

 #### shavit-replay
 Creates a replay bot that records the players' world records and playback them on command (!replay/automatic).